HOME

 Apr 09, 2026 | By WANG Nianfei; ZHAO Weiwei

-A research team led by Prof. WANG Hongzhi at the Hefei Institutes of Physical Science, Chinese Academy of Sciences, has uncovered a previously unrecognized role of prostaglandin E synthase 3 (PTGES3) in liver cancer, revealing how it drives both tumor growth and immune suppression.
+A research team led by Prof. WANG Hongzhi at the Hefei Institutes of Physical Science, Chinese Academy of Sciences, has found a novel role of prostaglandin E synthase 3 (PTGES3) in liver cancer, revealing how it drives both tumor growth and immune suppression.

 The study was recently published in Molecular Biomedicine.

-In this study, however, it is identified as a nuclear transcriptional regulator.
-Further analyses showed that PTGES3 is significantly overexpressed in HCC and is independently associated with poor prognosis.
+In this study, PTGES3, a cytoplasmic co-chaperone of HSP90, was identified as a nuclear transcriptional regulator.
+It was significantly overexpressed in HCC and was associated with poor patient outcomes.

 The findings identify the PTGES3/SP1/TGF-β axis as a potential therapeutic target, offering new strategies for combining targeted therapy with immunotherapy in liver cancer.